pulumi/docs/UnwrapBlog.md

 We at Pulumi love TypeScript for cloud apps and infrastructure, because of its rich type system and great ahead-of-time typechecking -- making for a more productive inner loop and helping to find errors sooner.
 The typesystem magic behind how this works for infrastructure as code can be fascinating!

-As core part of our programming model is that we allow people to express complex dependency data that may *eventually* be available.
+As core part of the (Pulumi Programming Model)[https://pulumi.io/reference/] is that we allow people to express complex (dependency data)[https://pulumi.io/reference/programming-model.html#outputs] that may *eventually* be available.
 Traditional JavaScript programming might expose that as a Promise<T>, but we've taken that one step further by introducing a type we call:

 ```ts
 type Input<T> = T | Promise<T> | Output<T>;